prendradjaja/toc-tracker/README.md

 In two separate terminals:

+From server directory:
 ```
-cd toc-tracker/server
 npm run build-watch
 ```

+From root directory:
 ```
-cd toc-tracker/server
 heroku local:run npm run _serve --prefix server
 ```

-`_serve` is defined in server/package.json, but won't work by running directly because `heroku local` is needed to provide environment variables (TODO: Maybe use `dotenv` package?), so I marked it "private" with `_`.
+(Can't just do `npm run _serve` from the server directory because `heroku local` is needed to provide environment variables, so I marked it "private" with `_`.
+TODO: Maybe use `dotenv` package?)

 Then visit: http://localhost:8000/